asyncauto/por-docs/reference/por/edit-por.md

 3. Make the required changes and click "Submit"

+### Things to note when editing a POR
+1. Where the amount is being updated, the change will be saved only if the particular budget has enough size to accommodate the updated amount.

 ### When to NEVER edit a POR
 * Do not edit a POR once it has been approved